lavis-nlp/CoRT/README.md

 # CoRT: Complementary Rankings from Transformers

-This repository contains code to repoduce the results of CoRT on the [MS MARCO Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking) dataset.
+This repository contains code to repoduce the results of the NAACL-HLT 2021 paper [_CoRT: Complementary Rankings from Transformers_](https://www.aclweb.org/anthology/2021.naacl-main.331) on the [_MS MARCO Passage Ranking_](https://github.com/microsoft/MSMARCO-Passage-Ranking) dataset.
 CoRT is a simple neural first-stage ranking model that leverages contextual representations from pretrained language models (here: ALBERT via ) to complement term-based ranking models.
 Thus, CoRT increases the recall of re-ranking candidates resulting in improved re-ranking quality with less candidates.
 The implementations in this repository are based on [_Pytorch_](https://github.com/pytorch/pytorch), [_Pytorch Lightning_](https://github.com/PyTorchLightning/pytorch-lightning) and [_HuggingFace's Transformers_](https://github.com/huggingface/transformers).
-We also use [Anserini](https://github.com/castorini/anserini) to produce BM25 rankings.
+We also use [_Anserini_](https://github.com/castorini/anserini) to produce BM25 rankings.

 ## Baseline Comparison